CompTIA performance based questions [Updated 2022]

 Performance-based testing in the A+ exam

-One way to ensure you are prepared for these types of questions is to get as much hands on as possible.
-You can get some of this in a classroom such as with the CompTIA A+ Boot Camp Course at InfoSec Institute.
+Another way to ensure you are prepared for these questions is to get as much hands-on practice as possible.
+You can get some of this in A+ Boot Camp-style courses by reputable providers.

 Performance-based testing in the Network+ exam

-Just as with the A+ exam, I see a lot of possibilities with the command prompt for performance based testing on the Network+ exam.
+CompTIA’s current version of the Network+ exam (N10-008) launched on Sept.
+15, 2021, contains simulation PBQs.
+Once again, you can expect questions that require a command prompt.
 As a simple example, you might be tasked with removing a Dynamic Host Configuration Protocol (DHCP) lease for a client and then obtaining a new lease.
 When you launch the simulation, you’ll see a command prompt.
 You’ll then need to enter the following two commands:

 Performance-based testing in the Security+ exam

-You’ll need to be familiar with how to use these programs to calculate a hash.
+You’ll need to be familiar with using these programs to calculate a hash.
 For example, you can calculate the Message Digest 5 (MD5) hash of a file named study.txt with the following command:

 The program then outputs something like this: